cassiobolba/Data-Engineering/Airflow/Airflow_Fundamentals_Cert.md

 * As in single node, web server talks to metastore, as well as scheduler talks  to metastore and executor
 * When task is ready to go, the executori send it to the queue that make it available for workers to get it
 * This architecture is meant to execute many task, and you can also increase the number of workers to process more tasks

+## 1.6 CORE CONCEPTS
+### DAG
+* Data Pipeline
+* Directed Acyclic Graph
+* No loops
+* One Node is chained to another linearly

+### OPERATOR
+* Is the node of a DAG
+* It is a Task in the DAG
+* There are 3 types:

+**ACTION OPERATOR**
+* Python
+* Bash
+* SQL

+**TRANSFER OPERATOR**
+* Used to transfer data from one source to a destination
+* My SQL to Presto

+**SENSOR OPERATOR**
+* Wait something to happens to start another task
+* Like wait a file to land in a destination, and it trigger the next task

+### TASK
+* When an operator is instantiated, it becomes a task in the DAG
+* And whent the task is ready to trigger it becomes a **TASK INSTANCE**
+* Task instance is like a DAG + Task + Point in Time

+### DEPENDENCIES
+* the edges in the nodes are the depencecies
+* The following task depends on the previous
+* can define it in 2 ways
+    * Use the set_upstream or set_downstream
+    * or use << or >> (bit shift operator)

+### WORFLOW
+* It is a combination of all concepts  listed above: DAG + Operator + Task + Dependencies

+## 1.7 TASK LIFECYCLE
+* Create a python file and place in the DAGs Folder
+* Web server (every 30s) and scheduler (every 5min) parses the python file
+* If the task is ready to trigger, the scheduler creates a dag run object (instance of task)
+* It changes the taks status in the metastore to "Schduled"
+* Then the scheduler send the task to the executor and the status change to "Queued"
+* The task is ready to be taken by an executor and run
+* When the task is running the executor update task status to "running"
+* After run, executor change status to "success"
+* Then the scheduler task if there is anything else to run and update to next status
+* Finnally, the web server fetch data from metastore and update the UI

+## 1.8 EXTRAS AND PROVIDERS
+* Airflow offer the basics functions
+* But you can extend its capabilities by adding extras
+* Extra is a provider with aditional dependencies
+* It is totally independent from airflow, it can be updated separatly
+* Like adding a Postgree providers
+* EXTRA : Adds all dependencies
+* PROVIDERS : Just a hook or connection for operators, for example